Join the FAAAA

 Who Can Join the FAAAA?

 Only former or serving personnel of the RAN or other Navies who have served for not less than 12 months in naval aviation or in support of naval aviation may be admitted as Full members.
 A person who is interested in Naval Aviation but who is not entitled to join as a Full Member may be admitted as an Associate Member.
-An Associate member is not entitled to cast a vote at any FAAAA meeting.
+An Associate member is not entitled to cast a vote at any FAAAA meeting but otherwise has the same rights as a full member.

-Each State except NT has its own Division, which operates as an entity.
+Each State (except NT) has its own Division, which operates as an entity.
 Each has different fees and has slightly different management styles in the way they administer members.
-Normally, people join the Division of their own State, particularly if they are living in the Capital City or nearby (or Nowra environs for NSW) as these are generally where meetings and social gatherings occur.
+In most cases people choose to join the Division of their own State, particularly if they are living in the Capital City or nearby (or Nowra environs for NSW), as these are generally where meetings and social gatherings occur.
 NT members are usually administered by QLD or WA.